Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 }
 ```

 I can also define my own ranges for a continuous histogram of values.
-I should also have the option of putting in a `ClosedRange` so the last bin can capture the final end boundary.
+I should have the option of putting in a `ClosedRange` so the last bin can capture the final end boundary.

 ```kotlin
 val histogramBins = listOf(